-In my district, students attend a special area class everyday.
+In my district, students attend a special area class every day.
 At my current school, students rotate through PE, Media, Music, and Art.
 When I first started teaching, my old school had a Spanish class and even a computer class.
 One year, 3-5 graders had an additional Science Lab.
 Special Area classes offered vary from school to school, but PE, Media, Music, and Art are pretty standard.

 At 2:05 it’s time to pick up my seconds and hurry them to their respected places for dismissal.
 Bus-ers line up and walk to the bus loop, after-school care kiddos head to the multi-purpose room, and I walk my parent pick up kids to our spot at the parent loop.
 I stay until all my kiddos are picked up.
-Most afternoons, I’m finished by 2:20 with parent pick up duty.
+Most afternoons, I’m finished by 2:20 with parent pick-up duty.

 End of the Day Planning: 2:05-2:30

-So technically, I’m suppose to get another planning from 2:05 to 2:30, but most days that planning is spent at parent pick up with my seconds.
-When I finish at 2:20, I head back to classroom and really get to work.
+So technically, I’m supposed to get another planning from 2:05 to 2:30, but most days that planning is spent at parent pick up with my seconds.
+When I finish at 2:20, I head back to the classroom and really get to work.
 Some days I have team meeting or faculty meetings.
 But if I’m not required to attend a meeting, you’ll find me working on lesson plans, review data, or cleaning up the mess from the day.